-Blinchiki, Crepes, Blintzes or Blini Stuffed with Meat (Stuffed Crepes)are very common in Russia and across Eastern Europe, and are eaten at any time of day or alongside a large meal.
-Of course eating them plain with sour cream is a given, but stuffing them adds a whole new dimension.
+Blinchiki, Crepes, Blintzes or Blini are very common in Russia and across Eastern Europe.
+They are a Russian version of crepes and a staple in every Russian household.
+They're eaten at any time of day and alongside a large meal.
+Of course eating them plain with sour cream is a given, but Meat Blini stuffed with meat, adds a whole new dimension.

 - 3 medium onions chopped